IBM/terratorch/docs/about/contributing.md

 * It is recommended to add a label to your PR.
 For example `bug`, when it solves some issue or `enhancement` when it adds new features.

-**NOTICE**: The PR will not be merged if the automatic tests are failing and the user which has sent the PR is
+!!! caution
-    responsible for fixing it.
+    The PR will not be merged if the automatic tests are failing and the user which has sent the PR is responsible for fixing it.

 ## Contributing with documentation